 Remove from heat.
 Add the cereal and millet and stir to combine.

 Working quickly, add the chocolate chips and combine, stirring as few times as possible.
-Quickly transfer to the chilled pan, press, then chill in the freezer.
+Quickly transfer to the chilled pan, press with wax paper, then chill in the freezer.

 Parchment paper is a food-safe paper that has non-stick qualities, is heat-resistant, and is often used in cooking and baking as a disposable, non-stick surface.
 This is used in the same way that you might use a Silpat Mat (obviously, these mats are reusable).
 Parchment paper can go in the oven and will not melt.